-Healthy Lucas County is a collaboration of community organizations working to improve the health of all residents in Lucas County, Ohio.
+Healthy Lucas County is coalition of community organizations working to improve the health of all residents in Lucas County, Ohio.
 We’re especially focused on addressing the needs of residents living in low-income areas and lessening health disparities to help everyone live to their fullest potential.
-Healthy Lucas County is supported by Fostering Healthy Communities, a coalition of ProMedica, Mercy Health and the University of Toledo Medical Center.

 Established in 1999, Healthy Lucas County performs a community health assessment every three years.
 The latest one, the 2019/2020 Lucas County Community Health Assessment, was released in December 2020.
 The assessment has data about Lucas County children, youth and adults.

 The following six pre-recorded webinars and slide presentations provide more information about data in the assessment:

 Please click here for the overview presentation slides.

 Please click here for the adult data presentation slides.

 Please click here for the African American data presentation slides.

 Please click here for the Latino data presentation slides.